 Pigment analysis is an efficient tool in aquatic monitoring and process studies

 Pigment analysis with High Pressure Liquid Chromatography (HPLC) is a rapid, very sensitive and objective method for determining the phytoplankton composition and for estimating the biomass of the different algal groups.
 Investigations in Danish waters have proven a high correlation between algal composition determined from pigments (left) and from microscopical analysis (right)(Schlüter & Havskum, 1997, Schlüter et al. 2000).

 DHI holds a DANAK accreditation

-The Danish Accreditation and Metrology Fund has authorised DHI to carry out accredited measurements of pigment concentration in the aquatic environment in accordance with ISO 17025.
+The Danish Accreditation and Metrology Fund has authorised DHI to carry out accredited measurements of pigment concentrations in the aquatic environment in accordance with ISO 17025.
 Validation follows the DHI Standard Operating Procedure (SOP) No. 30/852:05: “Accredited measurements of pigment concentrations in the aquatic environment”, and include injections of DHI mixed pigments to verify the calibration of the HPLC, correct elution, retention times, and documenting the precision and response factor stability.
 Furthermore, an internal standard is used for correcting, e.g., evaporation.
 The identification of the individual pigments in each sample is confirmed by controlling the relative retention times and the absorption spectra.

 DHI has participated in five SeaHARRE intercomparisons (SeaWIFS HPLC Analysis Round-Robin Experiments, Hooker et al. 2005, 2009, 2010, 2012, and in prep.) and became in each of them a part of the QA subset (the QA subset is determined from performance metrics and the average results of the QA subset are used as the reference values (proxy for truth).